AquaCluster: Using Satellite Images And Self-supervised Machine Learning Networks To Detect Water Hidden Under Vegetation: Background

-We seek to train a ML model to the task of segmenting water from land from radar satellite images without needing to manually annotate data.
-In order to achieve that, we turn to methods that train ML models using no annotated data.
-One such category of methods are the self-supervised training methods, which rely on training the ML model on tasks that can be automatically generated from the input data, which are called pretext tasks\cite{rani2023self}.
+In order to overcome these limitations of machine learning models, a group of training methods, called self-supervised training methods, have been developed.
+These methods rely on training the machine learning model on tasks that can be automatically generated from the input data~\cite{rani2023self}.

-One category of self-supervised learning methods are the contrastive training methods, which focus on comparing the model encodings of multiple data points\cite{jaiswal2020survey}.
-More specifically, contrastive training methods create groups of semantically similar data points and train the ML model to output similar encodings for them.
-In order to prevent the model from just outputting the same encoding for any input, groups of semantically dissimilar data points are created and the model.
+Self-supervised learning methods include contrastive training, which focuses on comparing the model encodings of multiple data points~\cite{jaiswal2020survey}.
+More specifically, contrastive training methods create groups of semantically similar data points and train the machine learning model to output similar encodings for them.
+In order to prevent the model from just outputting the same encoding for any input, groups of semantically dissimilar data points are created.
 The model is trained to output dissimilar encodings for points in those groups.

-One sub-category of the contrastive training methods are the deep clustering methods\cite{caron2018deep}.
-These methods start by passing the training dataset through the untrained model, which outputs an encoding for each data point in the dataset.
-These encodings then are clustered using some kind of clustering method.
-These clusters are treated as pseudo-labels, with each data point being assigned the pseudo-label corresponding to the cluster it was assigned to.
-Using these pseudo-labels, the model weights are updated to make the encodings of the points assigned the same pseudo-label more similar to each other.
-In essence the cluster assignments take the role that manually created labels usually occupy.
-This process of obtaining data encodings via the model, clustering those encodings and using the cluster assignments in place of manual labels to update the model weights is repeated until the model has been fully trained.
-Via this process the model is trained in a classification task without needing any manual annotations, although there is no guarantee that the classes the model separates the input data into are the classes we are interested in.
+One sub-category of contrastive training is deep clustering~\cite{caron2018deep}.
+Deep clustering training methods start by passing the training dataset through the untrained model, which outputs an encoding for each data point in the dataset.
+These encodings are then clustered using a clustering algorithm.
+The cluster assigned to each data point is treated as its label and these pseudo-labels are used to update the model weights.
+This process of obtaining data encodings via the model, clustering these encodings, and using the cluster assignments in place of manual labels to update the model weights is repeated until the model has been fully trained.
+Via this process the model is trained in a classification task without needing any manual annotations.